Zachary Levi

 Zachary Levi Pugh (/pjuː/ PEW; born September 29, 1980) is an American actor.
-He starred as Chuck Bartowski in the action comedy series Chuck (2007–2012), and as the titular character in the superhero film Shazam!
+He starred as Kipp Steadman in the sitcom Less Than Perfect (2002–2006), Chuck Bartowski in the action comedy series Chuck (2007–2012), and as the title character in the superhero film Shazam!
 (2019) and its 2023 sequel.

 He voiced Flynn Rider in the 2010 Disney animated musical fantasy film Tangled, in which he performed "I See the Light" with Mandy Moore.
 The song won a Grammy Award for Best Song Written for Visual Media.
 He reprised the voice role in the 2012 short film Tangled Ever After and in the 2017 television series Rapunzel's Tangled Adventure.
 He also appeared as Fandral in the superhero films Thor: The Dark World (2013) and Thor: Ragnarok (2017).

 Levi starred as Georg Nowack in the 2016 Broadway revival of She Loves Me, for which he received a Tony Award nomination.

 Early life

 Levi was born in Lake Charles, Louisiana, the son of Susan Marie Pugh (1950–2015) and Darrell Alton Pugh (1946–2023).
 Zachary is of English, Welsh, and German descent.
 While he was a child, he and his family moved to several states before returning to their home in Ventura, California, where he attended Buena High School for four years.
 He began acting on stage at the age of six, performing lead roles in regional productions including Grease, The Outsiders, Oklahoma!, Oliver!, The Wizard of Oz, and Big River at the Ojai Art Center in Ojai, California.